priyakot/linkedBasedRanking/README.md

 [(Number of documents current title appears in /Td) * 0.75]<br>
 [(Number of documents current company appears in /Td) * 0.5] ) /Tf<br><br>

+Fields to be conisdered for link-analysis ranking:
+Below are the fields which define link between jobs.
+Using weighted average to rank the jobs based on links since all links are not of same importance.
+[Below are the list in decreasing order of the priority]
+- Jobtype: More jobs for a specific Jobtype better the ranking of a job listed for that jobtype.
+- Title: More jobs for a specific title better the ranking of a job listed for that title.
+- Location2 : More jobs listed for a location better the ranking of a job listed for that location.
+- Company : Probability of getting a job in a company with more job openings will be higher

 We have also tailored the date type of the date fields: postedDate, firstSeenDate, lastSeenDate in our dataset to the UTC date format to utilize solr date operations and functions for the challenge questions and to maintain consistency.<br><br>

 3. Compile the project<br>